docker/docs/content/guides/docker-concepts/building-images/using-the-build-cache.md

 * [Cache Storage Backend](/build/cache/backends/)
 * [Build cache invalidation](/build/cache/invalidation/)

-Now that you understand how to utilize the Docker build cache effectively, you're ready to learn about Multi-stage builds.
+Now that you understand how to use the Docker build cache effectively, you're ready to learn about Multi-stage builds.

 {{< button text="Multi-stage builds" url="multi-stage-builds" >}}